 After you’ve decided on wheel size and any other features you need, it’s time to pick a bike.
 Below, I’ll outline my favorite folding bikes in each of the more common sizes.

 16 Inch Folding Bike

-The Brompton is the gold standard of folding bikes.
+The Brompton is the gold standard of 16″ folding bikes.
 These steel-framed bikes are made in England and come in 1,3, and 6 speed versions.
 The build quality is excellent.
-The fold is the most compact of any folding bike.
+The fold is the most compact of any folding bike on the market.
 Loads of aftermarket parts are available.
-The bike has a devoted fan base.
+The bike also has a devoted fan base.
+There is also a pretty large network of dealerships so parts availability is good.
 The biggest drawback is the high cost.
 For more info, check out their website here.

 20 Inch Folding Bike